dotnet/designs/accepted/2022/simplify-rid-model.md

 - This environment, RID triplet (OS-CRuntime-arch)
 - This environment, RID single (OS-only).

-Note: The abstract `unix` RID is used for macOS and Linux, instead of a concrete RID for those OSes.

 The host will implement "first one wins" probing logic for selecting a RID-specific asset.